Taur (video game): Reception

 Taur received generally mixed reviews from video game critics.
-Review aggregator website Metacritic rated the game 70/100, based on five reviews, indicating "mixed or average reviews".
+Review aggregator website Metacritic rated the game 70/100, based on five reviews, categorised by the website as "mixed or average reviews".

 Writing for GameStar, Florian Zandt gave the game a mixed to positive review, describing the game as well-balanced and praising the graphics.
 However, he mentions the game's setting as a bit bland.
 Alex V of the New Game Network gave the game a mixed review, stating that "Taur has a respectable enough gameplay foundation, but it doesn't really do much with it".
 He continues with saying that "Unlocking new towers and units along the way, and boosting their strengths does satisfy.
 But sadly, the battles never evolve beyond the basics, and your direct control of Prime Cannon never becomes enjoyable.
 If you're wanting something new to play in the tower defense genre, Taur is a decent option, but that's about it".
 Jordan Devore of Destructoid gave the game an overall mixed review, saying the following: "As is, Taur has a wonderful central idea – it lets you tear up the place with a ridiculously powerful sci-fi cannon that's a joy to control – but the elements surrounding that core concept aren't as fleshed-out, refined, or engaging.
 It's the kind of game that leaves you wanting a sequel that can fire on all cylinders".